cclow/ezrafit/_posts/2023-12-18-freestyle-libre-experiment.md

 date:   2023-12-18 12:30 +0800
 categories: update
 ---
 I wore the FreeStyle Libre CGM (Continuous Glucose Monitor) sensor a short while ago as an experiment.
-CGMs are able to capture the blood sugar fluctuations in addition to the snapshot of the standard fasting test, and I was  to understand
+CGMs are able to capture the blood sugar fluctuations in addition to the snapshot of the standard fasting test, and I wanted to understand
 * How my blood sugar level fluctuates through the day and how various food and exercises affect it
 * The experience of going through the day with this sensor attached
 ![FreeStyle Libre](/assets/images//freestyle-libre/FreeStyle.jpeg){: .align-center}